-Posted by • September 16th, 2009 • Printer-friendly • Original post can be read here
+Posted by dswavely • September 16th, 2009 • Printer-friendly • Original post can be read here

 Story telling is one of the oldest known methods of communication between humans.
 Legends, lessons and just talking with each other is filled with stories that help us to understand our world.
 Whether the story is oral, written, drawn in 2D, viewed as a series of moving images, or shown as a 3D model – we all enjoy and learn from each method.